Gomel region

-Its largest settlements include: Gomel, Mazyr, Zhlobin, Svietlahorsk, Rechytsa, Kalinkavichy, Rahachow and Dobrush.
+Its largest settlements include Gomel, Mazyr, Zhlobin, Svyetlahorsk, Rechytsa, Kalinkavichy, Rahachow and Dobrush.

-Both the Gomel Region and the Mogilev Region suffered severely from the Chernobyl disaster.
-The Gomel Province borders the Chernobyl Exclusion Zone in places, and parts of it have been designated as mandatory or voluntary resettlement areas as a result of the radioactive contamination.
+Both Gomel region and Mogilev region suffered severely from the Chernobyl disaster.
+Gomel Province borders the Chernobyl Exclusion Zone in places, and parts of it have been designated as mandatory or voluntary resettlement areas as a result of the radioactive contamination.

 Administrative territorial entities

-Gomel Region comprises 21 districts and 2 city municipalities.
+Gomel region comprises 21 districts and 2 city municipalities.
 The districts have 278 selsovets, and 17 cities and towns.